c-sp/age/src/age_emulator_gb/README.md

-Since the APU is not switched off and back on by these tests, the frame sequencer is not reset and it's initial state (the frame sequencer step occurring on emulator cycle 0) can be inferred by measuring when the next volume envelope step occurs.
+Since the APU is not switched off and back on by these tests, the frame sequencer is not reset and it's initial state (the frame sequencer step occurring on emulator cycle 0) can be inferred by determining when the next volume envelope step occurs.

 **Logs**